dev-pahan/password-integrity-checker/README.md

-# Password Integrity Checker – CLI Version 1.0
+# Password Integrity Checker – GUI Version 2.0

 #### Description:
-The Password Integrity Checker is a command-line (CLI) Python application that evaluates the strength and security of a user-entered password.
+The Password Integrity Checker is a Tkinter-based Python GUI application that evaluates the strength and security of a user-entered password.
 It checks whether the password has appeared in known data breaches using the Have I Been Pwned (HIBP) API and evaluates password strength based on length and character variety.

 ---